Mansi9876/Movie_Recommender_System/README.md

  It uses attributes such as  director, description, actors, etc. for movies, to make suggestions for the users.

-for user interface streamlit framework is used. run the project as   streamlit run web.py first unzip the zip files then run the project make sure that similarity.pkl is a single file that split in two parts ,so first make sure to make it a simgle file then run the project as streamlit run web.py
+for user interface streamlit framework is used. run the project as   streamlit run web.py. first unzip the zip files then run the project. make sure that similarity.pkl is a single file that split in two parts ,so first make sure to make it a single file then run the project as streamlit run web.py